genepi/imputationserver/docs/contact.md

 # Contact

 The complete Michigan Imputation Server source code is available on [GitHub](https://github.com/genepi/imputationserver).
 Feel free to create issues and pull requests.
-Before contacting us, please also have a look at the [FAQ page](/faq) first.
+Before contacting us, please have a look at the [FAQ page](/faq) first.

 Please contact [Christian Fuchsberger](mailto:cfuchsb@umich.edu) in case of other problems.